CC Travels: The Ocean Club, Bahamas

 PRIVATE BEACH DINNER

 Also, through the concierge we booked babysitters so we could enjoy this parents' night out and the sitters were amazing.
 Our sitter was a mother of 4 and a school teacher.
 She was warm, professional and instantly connected with our girls.
-I had some anxiety about leaving the kids (even though we were just 5 minutes away at the restaurants) but they both completely eased my nerves.
-If we return, we'll be requesting the same women!
+I had some anxiety about leaving the kids (even though we were just 5 minutes away at the restaurants) but she completely eased my nerves.

 THE SPA